Martan03/metran/README.md

 and after sending them, it will prompt if you want to delete the original photos from your phone.

+> [!WARNING]
+> It's recommended to check whether all files got transfered before deleting
+> them.
+The shortcut should exit when it fails transfering fails, but you never
+> know :)

 ---

 When starting the server, you can also adjust the configuration, such as the server address and port.

+> [!NOTE]
-> Note: To allow connections from other devices on your network, you should
+> To allow connections from other devices on your network, you should use
-> use `0.0.0.0` address.
+> `0.0.0.0` address.

 ```bash
 ./metran -a 0.0.0.0 -p 1234